Housing Benefit - overpayments

 What if I don't agree with the overpayment?

-If you want to know more about the decision or if you think it is wrong you can:
+If you want to know more about the decision or if you think it is wrong you can use our online form to:

 Please note: you must request the above within one calendar month of the date the overpayment letter was sent to you.